 The Failsafe Timer tab configures the I/O failsafe timer.
-The Failsafe Timer is enabled on a global basis and provides a trigger mechanism that can be configured for each channel when no I/O traffic has occurred for the specified amount of time.
-This traffic information would include any statistical data updates based on the refresh timer for Statistics.
+The Failsafe Timer is enabled on a global basis and provides a trigger mechanism that can be configured for each channel when no I/O traffic/management has occurred for the specified amount of time.
 A Failsafe Action can be configured for each Digital Output channel, each Serial Signal Output pin (DTR and RTS), and each Relay channel to either Activate or Deactivate the output.